TomerPacific/MediumArticleFetcher/README.md

-I used a Node.js server deployed via Heroku to handle fetching the RSS feed and the rss-to-json package to convert the contents to, well, JSON.
+I used a Node.js server deployed via Render to handle fetching the RSS feed and the rss-to-json package to convert the contents to, well, JSON.